 Some parents may wish to give their child a packed lunch and whilst we appreciate that it is up to parents to decide what their children should eat, we ask that you try to encourage healthy eating when making up a packed lunch.
 A ‘healthy’ lunchbox should contain items such as:

-- Sandwiches or warps (cheese, ham, salad etc.)
+- Sandwiches or wraps (cheese, ham, salad etc.)

 - Fruit or vegetables